-Most RVs on the road these days are made from fiberglass or fiber reinforced plastic (FRP) as these materials weigh less, are durable and dependable, which is important when travelling over long distances.
-As a Fiberglass RV owner, you must be aware of the hefty maintenance these big ticket items demands and the amount of utmost diligence required to care for them.
+Most RVs on the road these days are made from fiberglass or fiber reinforced plastic (FRP) as these materials weigh less, are durable and dependable, which is important when traveling over long distances.
+As a Fiberglass RV Trailer owner, you must be aware of the hefty maintenance these big-ticket items demand and the amount of utmost diligence required to care for them.
 Because of their behemoth proportions, immaculately cleaning an RV and restoring it to its former glory often goes neglected.
 Here’s our guide on Everything you need to know to take care of your Fiberglass RV yourself.

 Certain polishes that are comprised of abrasive substances are a better option as they rub off oxidation and replenish resplendence by removing scratches, stains and severely weathered paint.
 Polishes can be applied by hand or via electrical conduits such as electrical or pneumatic buffers.
 Polishes are devoid of protective substances and thus need to be finished off with a layer of wax.
 However, waxes and polishes only work for fiberglass RV exteriors with none to moderate oxidation.

 To clean moderately oxidized fiberglass, nothing more than elbow grease and a polishing compound (or any other liquid abrasive) can do the trick.
 In general, you need to rub the oxidized layer with polishing compound or oxidation remover.
 Let the product dry off and then peel off to reveal the clean shiny layer from beneath.
 Top it off with a layer of wax to protect the fiberglass surface from environmental elements and to enhance the gloss.